Andrew Ettingshausen: Australia

 Ettingshausen played in 29 Test matches for Australia (including 4 with the Super League Australian team) between 1988 and 1997.
 He made his test début in the green and gold on 11 June 1988 against the touring Great Britain Lions, playing on the wing at the Sydney Football Stadium.
 In the 100th test between the two teams, Australia defeated the tourists 17-6 He would score his first test try in the second game of the series at Lang Park as the Aussies retained The Ashes with a 34-14 victory.

 Ettingshausen was selected to both the 1990 and 1994 Kangaroo Tours, playing in all 9 tests played over the two tours, and holds the distinction of being the only ever Kangaroo Tourist to be the leading try scorer on consecutive tours, crossing for 15 tries on each tour.
 He was also selected to the 1991 tour of Papua New Guinea.

 Ettingshausen's 29th and final test for Australia came during the 1997 Super League Test series at the Elland Road stadium in Leeds, England where Australia defeated Great Britain 37-20.

 Despite being one of the first choice backs selected for representative sides during his career, Ettingshausen never played in a Rugby League World Cup final for the Kangaroos.
 He missed selection when Australia defeated New Zealand 25-12 in 1988 at Eden Park, was unavailable through injury when Australia defeated Great Britain 10-6 in 1992 at Wembley, and wasn't selected for the 1995 Rugby League World Cup which was played at the height of the Super League war, and the Australian Rugby League controversially did not select any Super League aligned players (though Australia would still go on to win the Final at Wembley 16-8 over hosts England).

 In total, Ettingshausen played 29 tests for Australia (5 at fullback, 14 on the wing, 10 in the centres and 4 off the bench), plus another 15 tour matches.
 He scored 14 test tries and 25 in the tour games.

 Career playing statistics

-Ettingshausen's 165 tries is the fifth highest tally in Australian first grade rugby league, behind Ken Irvine (212), Steven Menzies (180), Alex Johnston (171) and Billy Slater (190).
-His tally is also the second highest total for any player who played their entire career at a single club behind Slater who has played his entire career for the Melbourne Storm.
+Ettingshausen's 165 tries is the fifth highest tally in Australian first grade rugby league, behind Ken Irvine (212), Steven Menzies (180), Alex Johnston (210) and Billy Slater (190).
+His tally is also the third highest total for any player who played their entire career at a single club.

 Andrew Ettingshausen is one of ten players to have scored more than 150 tries in his NSWRL/ARL/SL/NRL career.